RM0.00

 RM55.00

-Labu Sayong - Mini with Floral Motifs (Red)
+Labu Sayong - Mini with Floral Motifs (Blue)

 The perfect size also allows you to hold the heritage of Malaysian pottery-making in the palm of your hand.
 Available in a choice of red, green, and blue.
 Unique and thoughtful choice for weddings, housewarming gifts, or souvenirs.